tonybergeron/didactic-disco/README.md

 ## <a name="introduction"></a> Introduction
 This is meant to be a quickstart/inspirational boiler plate to get your client application and server application hosted on S3 and Heroku.

-With a few tweaks this starting point can be enhanced to accomodate:
+With a few tweaks this starting point can be enhanced to accommodate:

 0. Multiple Single Page Application entry points
 0. Bootstrap or other client side vendor libraries